politics-rewired/graphile-worker-rate-limiter/README.md

 # Graphile Worker Rate Limiter

-A set of utilities to add rate limiting to (graphile-worker)[https://github.com/graphile/worker/].
-For context, see (this issue)[https://github.com/graphile/worker/issues/118].
+A set of utilities to add rate limiting to [graphile-worker](https://github.com/graphile/worker/).
+For context, see [this issue](https://github.com/graphile/worker/issues/118).

 ## Usage